 Gillian is Head of the International Practice Group at 9 Bedford Row.
 As an international barrister, she has represented leading political figures before the International Criminal Court (ICC) and UN international tribunals.

-She is a trained investigative interviewer able to handle sensitive witnesses and complex situations – and an accredited civil and commercial mediator, with an interest in pre- and post-conflict situations.
-She is also a workplace and employment mediator.
+She is a trained investigative interviewer able to handle sensitive witnesses and complex situations.
+Gillian also works as an accredited civil/commercial and workplace mediator.
+She also has a particular interest in the use of mediation to resolve international conflict situations.
+She is listed as a mediator on Clerksroom.